Arc coloring of odd graphs for hamiltonicity: Abstract

 \section{Abstract}

-Let $1<k\in\mathbb{Z}$.
-The odd graph $O_k$ has an arc factorization with colors in $[0,k]=\{0,1,\ldots,k\}$ such that the sum of the colors of the two arcs in each edge equals $k$, so they are $k$-supplementary.
-This is applied to the uniform 2-factors and Hamilton cycles of $O_k$ and the middle-levels graph $M_k$ found by T. M\"utze et al., allowing their presentation via a $[0,k]$-coloring version of their associated Dyck words.
+Coloring the arcs of biregular graphs was introduced with possible applications to industrial chemistry, molecular biology, cellular neuroscience, etc. Here, we deal with arc coloring in some non-bipartite graphs.
+In fact, for $1<k\in\mathbb{Z}$, we find that the odd graph $O_k$ has an arc factorization with colors $0,1,\ldots,k$ such that the sum of colors of the two arcs of each edge equals $k$.
+This is applied to analyzing the influence of such arc factorizations in recently constructed uniform 2-factors in $O_k$ and in Hamilton cycles in $O_k$ as well as in its double covering graph known as the middle-levels graph $M_k$.